StinaAxelsson/milestone-p1/README.md

 * [Desktop version](https://github.com/StinaAxelsson/milestone-p1/blob/main/wireframes/desktop.pdf)

 # Features
-This is a one-page scroll website where all information is on one page, but divided into different sections.
+This is a one-page scroll website where all information is on one single page, but divided into different sections.
 ## Existing Features
 * <b>Header and Navigation Bar</b>
   * Placed at the top with a logo on the left with a link that takes the user to the home page when clicked on.
 To the right is a navigation bar that takes the user to the various sections of the website